Robert Saxton Secondary Logo

 • Six-way Mirror: A 30,000-word prose poem consisting of hundreds of vividly realised vignettes, loosely based on the I Ching.
 You can toss coins and use a table in the book to select hexagrams that determine your order of reading – or you can just read in the normal way.

-• Flying School: His most recent Shearsman title, with numerous poems on flight – reflecting an aspiration to come to terms with our hardest challenges, including the reality of death.
+• Flying School: Contains numerous poems on flight – reflecting an aspiration to come to terms with our hardest challenges, including the reality of death.
 The book includes elegies for the poet’s father, as well as poems about Paul Nash and Stanley Spencer musing on their art.

-To find out more about these works and to purchase, please visit Robert Saxton’s Poetry collections page.
+To find out more about these works and to purchase, please visit Robert Saxton’s Against Gravity and Earlier poetry collections pages.

-Please use the Contact page if you would like to get in touch.
+Please use the Contact form if you would like to get in touch.

 Gentle Plea “Please do not understand me too quickly.”
-André Gide
+AndrĂ© Gide

 back to top